InterEdit: Navigating Text-Guided 3D Dyadic Human Motion Editing

-Two-person generation baselines (InterGen~\cite{liang2024intergen} and TIMotion~\cite{wang2025TIMotion}) perform substantially better than single-person editors, confirming the importance of interaction-aware modeling for dual-person motions.
-However, as generation-oriented models, they lack mechanisms to explicitly separate “what to change” from “what to preserve,” which often leads to global drift or disrupted interaction consistency during editing. \textbf{InterEdit} achieves advanced performances by incorporating semantic-aware plan token alignment, which provides high-level guidance on what should be modified based on the text instruction, and interaction-aware frequency token alignment, which ensures precise synchronization and coordination between the two interacting individuals by modeling the frequency dynamics of the motion.
-Results of our \textbf{InterEdit} highlight the challenge of two-person motion editing: achieving high target consistency (g2t) without sacrificing source fidelity (g2s) or realism (FID).
-By improving g2t across all recall levels while raising g2s and reducing FID, our method outperforms all leveraged baselines.
+The adapted single-person editors lag clearly behind in g2t, highlighting the importance of interaction-aware modeling for dual-person motions.
+Two-person generation baselines achieve better g2t than adapted single-person editors, but g2s remains limited, since they are not designed to balance instruction following with source preservation, which can lead to global drift or disrupted interaction consistency.
+In contrast, \textbf{InterEdit} combines semantic-aware plan token alignment and interaction-aware frequency token alignment to better capture editing intent and temporal coordination, producing more faithful and realistic dyadic motion edits.

+\textbf{Human Preference Evaluation.} To complement automatic metrics, we conduct a human preference study against TIMotion.
+InterEdit is preferred by 75.5\%, 78.5\%, 71.0\%, and 81.0\% on overall preference, instruction adherence, source preservation, and interaction realism, respectively, further confirming its advantages in faithful and realistic interaction editing.

+\textbf{Generalization.} Beyond our TMME benchmark in Table~\ref{tab:quantitative_comparison}, we further evaluate InterEdit on the standard InterHuman two-person generation benchmark, where motions are generated from text only.
+As shown in Table~\ref{tab:interhuman_generation}, InterEdit achieves the best R-Precision across all ranks, suggesting that our token alignment design also benefits two-person motion modeling beyond editing.